jamiehannaford/doc-validator/README.md

 doc-validator
 =============

-Simple scraper for validating nested XML/JSON examples in HTML.
+Simple scraper for validating nested XML/JSON examples in OpenStack/Rackspace doc files.

-This script does the following:
+## General outline

 1. Executes a recursive wget for a given URI.
 The process follows every link nested in a given piece of markup until every possible link is exhausted.
 It saves each remote URI to the local filesystem.
-It is saved to:

-./docs/docs.openstack.org

-Where `docs.openstack.org` is the root URI you specified.
+It is saved to `./docs/docs.openstack.org`, where `docs.openstack.org` is the root URI you specified.
 Only HTML files are saved, any other remote file type is omitted.

 2. Once the wget procedure is complete, the PHP script traverses the local directory recursively, scanning each HTML file for a given regex pattern.
 The